jasoncys/jasoncys/README.md

 - 👋 Hi, I’m @jasoncys (Jason Cheung)
 - 👀 I’m interested in AI, Blockchain and Data Economy.
 - 🌱 I’m currently learning Ethereum.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data Economy.
-- 📫 How to reach me ...
+- 📫 I can be reached here: https://www.linkedin.com/in/jason-cheung-975433/

 <!---
 jasoncys/jasoncys is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.